deviljin112/Agile-Scrum-Kanban/README.md

 Agile is an iterative approach to project management and software development that helps teams deliver value to their customers faster and with fewer headaches.
 Instead of betting everything on a "big bang" launch, an agile team delivers work in small, but consumable, increments.
 Requirements, plans, and results are evaluated continuously so teams have a natural mechanism for responding to change quickly.

+### How to implement

+1. The highest priority is to satisfy the customer through early and continuous delivery
+2. Welcome changing requirements, even late in development
+3. Deliver working software frequently, from a couple of weeks to a couple of months
+4. Stakeholders and developers must collaborate on a daily basis
+5. Build projects around motivated individuals.
+Give them the environment and support they need, and trust them to get the job done.
+6. Face-to-face meetings are deemed the most efficient and effective format for project success
+7. A final working product is the ultimate measure of progress
+8. Agile processes promote sustainable development.
+The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
+9. Continuous attention to technical excellence and good design enhances agility
+10. Simplicity—maximizing the work not done—is an essential element
+11. The best architectures, requirements, and designs emerge from self-organizing teams
+12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly

 ## Scrum

 A scrum framework allows teams to create multiple boards for each team.
 These boards would have a global epic that they would follow.
 While each team would have their own interpretations of the user stories that they will fullfil to complete an Epic.